Ann Seidman: Personal life

 Ann Seidman married Robert B. Seidman just after the Second World War, and they were together for around 70 years.
-He was latterly Emeritus Professor in the Boston University School of Law, where he taught from 1974–2013.
-Ann and Bob Seidman had five children, some of whom are also academics and with whom they have co-published: Jonathan Seidman (professor of genetics), Judy Seidman (artist and activist), Katha Seidman, Gay Seidman (sociology professor) and Neva Seidman Makgetla (writer, activist with the ANC, former economics professor).
+He was latterly Emeritus Professor in the Boston University School of Law, where he taught from 1974 to 2013.
+Ann and Bob Seidman had five children, some of whom are also academics and with whom they have co-published: Jonathan Seidman (professor of genetics), Judy Seidman (artist and activist), Katha Seidman, Gay Seidman (sociology professor) and Neva Seidman Makgetla (economist and activist).

 The Seidmans were among several families, including Ann's parents Anita and Henry Willcox, who established one of the first interracial planned communities on the East Coast of the US, at Village Creek in Norwalk, Connecticut in the 1950s, and some of their children were born there.
 Village Creek exists to this day.